Fact checked

 Who Qualifies for an Emotional Support Animal?

-There are two basic requirements in order for someone to qualify for an emotional support animal:
+There are two basic requirements for someone to qualify for an emotional support animal:

 1. They must have a mental health disability that affects their ability to go about their day-to-day lives.